ashiven/discord-gpt/README.md

 -  `!chat` to have a regular conversation with the bot that maintains its context.

    ```
-   User: !chat My favorite color is blue
+   User: /chat My favorite color is blue

    Bot: That is very interesting!

-   User: !chat What is my favorite color?
+   User: /chat What is my favorite color?

    Bot: Your favorite color is blue.
    ```